 What is CBD and how can it help with anxiety?

-CBD or cannabidiol is one of the major compounds found naturally in the cannabis sativa plant.
+CBD or cannabidiol is one of the major compounds called cannabinoids found naturally in the cannabis plant.
 It interacts with the endocannabinoid system in the human body to help to promote a state of homeostasis.
 This means that it can help to keep the body in a balanced inner state – in terms of regulating inflammation, mood, pain, sleep, the immune system and appetite.

 The part of the cannabis plant that gives you the ‘high’ is the compound THC (tetrahydrocannabinol), not CBD.
 CBD products in the UK are usually made from hemp which has been selectively bred to contain negligible levels of THC.
 This means CBD products won’t make you ‘high’ if you consume them, and they are legal to buy and possess.